Bottom of perfume bottle with batch scratched off

 Click here to sample our vintage perfume.

 These are the views and opinions of VintageDecants.com.
 Vintage Decants is not affiliated with this brand or any trademark holder.
-All trademarks are property of their respective owners.
+All trademarks are the property of their respective owners.

 Back to blog